-Pulignani et al. [135] investigated high-performance carbon nitride-based electrode for selective PEC oxidation of 4-methylbenzyl alcohol to 4-methylbenzaldehyde (p-tolualdehyde) in water at pH 7 in Na_2SO_4 solution (0.1 M) in a single compartment under simulated solar light.
-In the photoanode, cyanamide-functionalized carbon nitride was co-deposited with ITO nanoparticles on a 1.8 Å thick Al_2O_3 -coated FTO electrode.
-In the investigated material, ITO nanoparticles act as a conductive binder and improve electron extraction from the cyanamidefunctionalized carbon nitride, while the alumina underlayer reduces recombination losses between the ITO and the FTO glass.
-Initial 4-methylbenzyl alcohol concentration was not low (50 mM); consequently, only 22.3 % substrate conversion after 18h of the PEC reaction was observed.
+Pulignani et al. [132] investigated high-performance carbon nitride-based electrode for selective PEC oxidation of 4-methylbenzyl alcohol to 4-methylbenzaldehyde in water at pH 7 in Na2SO4 solution (0.1 M) in a single compartment under simulated solar light.
+In the photoanode, cyanamide-functionalized carbon nitride was co-deposited with ITO nanoparticles on a 1.8 Å thick Al2O3-coated FTO electrode.
+In the investigated material, ITO nanoparticles act as a conductive binder and improve electron extraction from the cyanamide-functionalized carbon nitride, while the alumina underlayer reduces recombination losses between the ITO and the FTO glass.
+Initial 4-methylbenzyl alcohol concentration was not low (50 mM); consequently, only 22.3% substrate conversion after 18 h of the PEC reaction was observed.

-3.2 HMF
+3.2.
+HMF

-Partial electrochemical and PEC oxidations of HMF in water and under solar irradiation in the presence of 2,2,6,6-tetramethylpiperidine 1-oxyl radical (TEMPO) as a mediator and BiVO4 as a photoanode were investigated by Cha and Choi [136].
-The reaction mechanism for 5-formyl-2-furoic acid (FFA) and FDCA formations is through 5-hydroxymethyl-2-furancarboxylic acid (HMFCA), while in the presence of TEMPO it is through 2,5-diformylfuran (FDC) (Figure 9).
-Table 7 reports the (photo)electrochemical conversion values of HMF and products yield versus the circulated electric charge.
-At 40 Coulomb, complete HMF conversion (100%) and high FDCA selectivity (ca. 99%) both for EC and PEC were obtained.
-The proposed reaction mechanism is reported below (Eq.
-13-15).
-The photogenerated electrons were transferred to the Pt counter electrode to produce H2 from water, while the holes on BiVO4 were used for the HMF oxidation mediated by TEMPO (See Figure 9).
+Partial electrochemical and PEC oxidations of HMF in water and under solar irradiation in the presence of 2,2,6,6-tetramethylpiperidine 1-oxyl radical (TEMPO) as a mediator and BiVO4 as a photoanode were investigated by Cha and Choi [133].
+The reaction mechanism for 5-formyl-2-furoic acid (FFA) and FDCA formations is through 5-hydroxymethyl-2-furancarboxylic acid (HMFCA), while in the presence of TEMPO it is through 2,5-diformylfuran (FDC) (Fig. 9).
+At 40 Coulomb, complete HMF conversion (100%) and high FDCA selectivity (ca. 99%) both for EC and PEC were obtained (see Table 8).
+The photogenerated electrons were transferred to the Pt counter electrode to produce H2 from water, while the holes on BiVO4 were used for the HMF oxidation mediated by TEMPO (Eqs.
+13-15) (See Fig. 9).

-at cathode:

-$$6H_2O + 6e^- \rightarrow 3H_2 + 6OH^-$$

-(13)

-at anode:

-$$(HMF) + 6OH^{-} \rightarrow (FDCA) + 4H_2O + 6e^{-}$$
+at cathode: $6H_2O + 6e^- \rightarrow 3H_2 + 6OH^-$ (13) (= - at anode: $HMF + 6OH^- \rightarrow FDCA + 4H_2O + 6e^-$ (14)

-(14)

-Overall reaction: (HMF) +
+Overall reaction: $HMF + 2H_2O \rightarrow FDCA + 3H_2$ (15)

-$$2H_2O \rightarrow (FDCA) + 3H_2$$

-(15)

-The experimental results of PEC and EC are similar; however, 0.5 V lower potential was used for PEC with respect to EC ones thanks to e-/h+ generation on the BiVO4 by solar light.
-Schematic illustrations of the (photo)electrochemical TEMPO-mediated HMF oxidation are shown in Figure 9.
-The photogenerated holes at the valance band of the BiVO4 could be used both for HMF and water oxidation [136].
-However, photoelectrochemically TEMPO-mediated HMF oxidation at the BiVO4 surface is more favourable both kinetically and thermodynamically than H2O oxidation since TEMPO oxidation was kinetically much faster than water.
-Consequently, a high FDCA yield was obtained in the presence of TEMPO and HMF.
+The experimental results of PEC and EC are similar; however, 0.5 V lower potential was used for PEC with respect to EC ones thanks to e^{-}/h^{+} generation on the BiVO4 by solar light.
+The photogenerated holes at the